Squarefree values of polynomial discriminants I: Introduction

 In their final remark~\cite[Remark~3.3]{EV}, Ellenberg and Venkatesh conjecture that the number of number fields $K$ of degree $n$ whose shortest vector in $\OO_K$ generating $K$ is of length less than~$Y$ is $\,\asymp Y^{(n-1)(n+2)/2}$.
 They prove an upper bound of this order of magnitude.
 We use Theorem~\ref{polydiscmax2} to prove also a lower bound of this size, thereby proving their conjecture:

 \begin{corollary} Let $n>1$.
-The number of isomorphism classes of number fields $K$ of degree~$n$ whose shortest vector in $\OO_K$ generating $K$ has length less than $Y$ is $\,\asymp$ $Y^{(n-1)(n+2)/2}$. \end{corollary} Again, Corollary~\ref{shortvector} remains true even if we impose the condition that the associated Galois group is~$S_n$ (by using Theorem~\ref{polydisc2} instead of Theorem~\ref{polydiscmax2}).
+The number of isomorphism classes of number fields $K$ of degree~$n$ whose shortest vector in $\OO_K$ generating $K$ has length less than $Y$ is $\,\asymp$ $Y^{(n-1)(n+2)/2}$.
+The same is true if we further impose the condition that the Galois group of the normal closure of $K$ is $S_n$. \end{corollary}

 Finally, we remark that our methods allow the analogues of all of the above results to be proven with any finite set of local conditions imposed at finitely many places (including at infinity); the orders of magnitudes in these theorems are then seen to remain the same---with different (but easily computable in the cases of Theorems~\ref{polydisc2} and \ref{polydiscmax2}) positive constants---provided that no local conditions are imposed that force the set being counted to be empty (i.e., no local conditions are imposed at~$p$ in Theorem~\ref{polydisc2} that force $p^2$ to divide the discriminant, no local conditions are imposed at~$p$ in Theorem~\ref{polydiscmax2} that cause $\Z_p[x]/(f(x))$ to be non-maximal over~$\Z_p$, and no local conditions are imposed at $p$ in Corollary~\ref{monogenic} that cause such number fields to be non-monogenic locally).
+In fact, we can even impose certain infinite sets of local conditions (see Theorem \ref{thmaingencong}).

 We now briefly describe our methods.
 It is easily seen that the desired densities in Theorems~\ref{polydisc2} and \ref{polydiscmax2}, if they exist, must be bounded above by the Euler products $\prod_p \lambda_n(p)$ and $\prod_p (1-1/p^2)$, respectively.
 The difficulty is to show that these Euler products are also the correct lower bounds.
 As is standard in sieve theory, to demonstrate the lower bound, a ``tail estimate'' is required to show that not too many discriminants of polynomials $f$ are divisible by $p^2$ when $p$ is large relative to the discriminant $\Delta(f)$ of $f$ (here, large means larger than $\Delta(f)^{1/(n-1)}$, say).